QuentinRa/blog.quentinra.dev/_kmp/_cybersecurity/investigation/general/index.md

 <div class="row row-cols-md-2"><div class="align-self-center">

-sing public information (OSINT)

-* DNS records to look for registrar/contact info/...
-* Job offers
+* Job offers: If they are looking for developers that are proficient in Node.js, it's likely that they are either using, were using, or are planning to use Node.js.
 * News related to the company
 * ...

-The goal is to find as much information as possible.
-This step is followed by active reconnaissance where you directly interact with the target.
 </div><div>

 password reuse

-For instance, if they have many customers, it is highly likely that they have a way to provide support for them, which may be an attack vector...

-If they are looking for developers that are proficient in Node.js, it's likely that they are either using, were using, or are planning to use Node.js.
 </div></div>

 <hr class="sep-both">